A complete guide to Zendesk analytics integration in 2026

 From there, you just paste your Measurement ID into the field, hit save, and you're good to go.

 Just a heads-up: if you operate in places with strict data privacy laws like GDPR, you might need to add a cookie consent banner.
-This can involve editing your help center’s theme code directly, so it can be a bit more involved.
+This involves a few simple steps to update your help center's theme.

-An integrated AI solution works differently.
-Platforms like eesel AI bring together knowledge from your help center articles and your team's past ticket resolutions.
+An integrated AI solution can help bring these insights together.
+Platforms like eesel AI complement Zendesk by unifying knowledge from your help center articles and your team's past ticket resolutions.
 This gives its AI Chatbot a complete picture, so it can provide answers based on everything your company knows.
-And if a user still needs help, the conversation is handed off to a human agent with the full context of what they already looked for.
-The data silo is completely gone.
+And if a user still needs help, the conversation is handed off to a human agent in Zendesk with the full context of what they already looked for.

 Option 3: Third-party and AI tools

 The third category is made up of specialized platforms built for deep, cross-functional data analysis.
-These tools pull data out of Zendesk and often mix it with information from other business systems to give you the full picture.
+These tools pull data out of Zendesk and often mix it with information from other business systems to provide an even broader view.

 When to use traditional BI and ETL tools